troyjlee/qalgo/index.md

 ## Quantum Algorithms 41174

 Welcome to Quantum Algorithms!
 All the information for the course can be found on this page.
-All lectures will take place Fridays from 15:00-18:00 on zoom.
+Lectures will take place Fridays from 15:00-18:00 on zoom.
 Office hours will be held over zoom by appointment.